Moving and Upgrading Databases Safely

 Your application code lives in Git.
 Every change is tracked, reviewable, and reversible.
 Your database schema should work the same way.
 Database migrations are the mechanism that makes this possible: versioned, ordered, trackable changes to your database structure that deploy alongside your application code.

 The concept is simple.
-The execution, across 50+ production databases over two decades, is where the complexity lives.
+The execution in production is where the complexity lives.
 A migration that works on your local machine with 200 rows will lock a production table with 15 million rows for 40 minutes.
 A column rename that looks safe will break every query referencing the old name the moment it runs.
 A rollback that should undo the last deploy will silently drop a column that has already been populated with new data.

 These are not hypothetical risks.
 We have encountered every one of them across the Laravel applications we build and maintain.